Portraits are your chance for an attorney to see how you’ll “play” on the stand. It’s not a beauty contest.

 - Talk with a person who is both skilled in your field, marketing in med-legal, marketing to attorneys (aka juries, judges,) graphic design and photography.

 - Do it over if you don’t like the results.
 If you don’t like the photographs, get a different photographer and do it again.
 Portraits are so important in the field of Forensic Expert Witness work that the return on your investment is likely to outstrip the cost and inconvenience of a second photo sitting.

 - COVID Era Photos.
-Until a professional photographer is available, you might be forced to stick with a photo taken by one of your quarantined bubble of friends or family.
+If you can’t attend an in-studio shoot, you might be forced to stick with a photo taken by one of your quarantined bubble of friends or family.
 A few tips are provided below.

 Companion article: Check out the “What do you broadcast to attorneys and jurors?” under Practical Articles.